-The Internal Auditing Department is responsible for assessing various functions and control systems in the University and for advising the Board and administration concerning their condition.
+The Internal Audit and Compliance Department is responsible for assessing various functions and control systems in the University and for advising the Board and administration concerning their condition.
 The fulfillment of this accountability includes but is not limited to the following:

 - Examining and evaluating the adequacy and effectiveness of the overall system of administrative and financial controls.